naveedanwarbhatti/Google-Scholar-Conference-Ranker/README.md

 ### Why?

 Google Scholar is great at collecting publications but **terrible at showing the prestige of conference venues**—a crucial signal in CS and EE.
-This add‑on pulls the official **CORE 2023** list and surfaces each publication’s tier directly in the interface.
+This add‑on pulls the official **CORE 2023 (and also historical)** list and surfaces each publication’s tier directly in the interface.

 ---